Complementary courses through the Education Department

 - EDUC194 Field Experience I

 School Psychology Course Sequence

 This four-unit sequence provides intensive first-level training for students in the junior and senior years considering advanced graduate work in school psychology and related professional fields.
 Students are required to complete a two-semester placement for 10 hours a week under the supervision of a school counselor, social worker or psychologist.
-Students receive an official transcript notation documenting the completion of this program.

 - EDUC266 Analysis of Individual Ability and Style